quic/cloud-ai-containers/README.md

   and a vllm entrypoint defined.
   Entrypoint: python3 -m vllm.entrypoints.openai.api_server

-- cloud_ai_inference_vllm_py312:
-  This image is similar to cloud_ai_inference_vllm, but the vllm environment is based on Python 3.12, suitable for gpt-oss.
-  Entrypoint: python3 -m vllm.entrypoints.openai.api_server

 - cloud_ai_inference_vllm_disagg:
   This image is similar to cloud_ai_inference_vllm, but with a qaic-disagg entrypoint defined.